mohit01chugh/Power_Leaf_Analytics/README.md

 💻**Action:**

-I collaborate with stakeholders 🤝 to gather requirements, integrate reliable data sources 🔗, and design an intuitive reporting platform (e.g., Power BI).
+I collaborate with stakeholders 🤝 to gather requirements, integrate reliable data sources 🔗, and design an intuitive report using Power BI.
 This will involve creating interactive visualizations 🎨, implementing data governance measures 🛡️, and ensuring secure access for authorized users 🔑.

 ✅**Result:**